PythonSaubhagyam/DocSenderAPI/README.md

 # DocSenderAPI

-Extract required infomation from the Image ( invoices )
+OCR for required infomation from the Image ( invoices )